logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 #### JSON format
 {:.no_toc}

 Our guiding principle is to use key-value pairs to define metrics and their dimensions.

-Here's the general template.
+Metrics are sent as minified JSON objects, with one JSON object per line.
+But for the purpose of this tutorial, it's easier to explain the general template using a beautified JSON.

   ```
   {